NEML2 2.1.0

 NEML2 core capabilities are implemented as a library, not a program.
 As a library, it will be used by another C++ program to parse and evaluate a material model defined in an input file.
 Boilerplate for the C++ program can be found in this set of tutorials, and external project integration is documented in the installation guide.

-We acknowledge the common need to use NEML2 as a standalone program and therefore provide two convenient options for users to effectively use NEML2 as a standalone program, with the first option being the NEML2 Runner.
+We acknowledge the common need to use NEML2 as a standalone program and therefore provide utility binaries for common tasks.

-As documented in build customization, the "runner" preset or the NEML2_RUNNER CMake option can be used to create a simple "runner" program for parsing, diagnosing, and running NEML2 material models.
+As documented in build customization, the NEML2_TOOLS CMake option can be used to create these binaries.

 Python script